Nuisance parameter

 In statistics, a nuisance parameter is any parameter which is unspecified but which must be accounted for in the hypothesis testing of the parameters which are of interest.

 The classic example of a nuisance parameter comes from the normal distribution, a member of the location–scale family.
-For at least one normal distributions, the variance(s), σ2 is often not specified or known, but one desires to hypothesis test on the mean(s).
+In the case of normal distribution, the variance(s), σ2 is often not specified or known, but one desires to hypothesis test on the mean(s).
 Another example might be linear regression with unknown variance in the explanatory variable (the independent variable): its variance is a nuisance parameter that must be accounted for to derive an accurate interval estimate of the regression slope, calculate p-values, hypothesis test on the slope's value; see regression dilution.

-Nuisance parameters are often scale parameter, but not always; for example in errors-in-variables models, the unknown true location of each observation is a nuisance parameter.
+Nuisance parameters are often scale parameters, but not always; for example in errors-in-variables models, the unknown true location of each observation is a nuisance parameter.
 A parameter may also cease to be a "nuisance" if it becomes the object of study, is estimated from data, or known.